sirmick/alfrd/IMPLEMENTATION_PLAN.md

-# Implementation Plan - Commit-by-Commit Build Guide
+# Implementation Plan - Development Roadmap

+**Status:** Phase 1C Complete + PostgreSQL Migration (2025-11-30)

-This document breaks down the implementation of the ALFRD (Automated Ledger & Filing Research Database) system into atomic, testable commits.
-Each commit represents a working milestone that can be deployed and tested independently.
+This document outlines the implementation roadmap for ALFRD (Automated Ledger & Filing Research Database), tracking completed work and future enhancements.

+**Note:** This plan has been updated to reflect the PostgreSQL migration and current architecture.

 ## Branch Strategy